cap-js/docs/plugins/index.md

 ## CAP Operator Plugin

-[CAP Operator](https://sap.github.io/cap-operator/) manages and automates the lifecycle operations involved in running multitenant CAP applications on Kubernetes (K8s) clusters.
-To deploy an application using the CAP Operator, the application must manually define the custom resources in a helm chart.
-The CAP Operator plugin provides an easy way to generate such a helm chart, which can be easily modified without needing deep knowledge of helm concepts.
+The [CAP Operator](https://sap.github.io/cap-operator/) manages and automates the lifecycle operations involved in running multitenant CAP applications on Kubernetes (K8s) clusters.
+If you deploy an application using the CAP Operator, you must manually define the custom resources for the application in a helm chart, which needs time and deep knowledge of helm concepts.

+This is where the CAP Operator **plugin** is very useful, as it provides an easy way to generate such a helm chart, which can be easily modified.

 Available for: